Edocsyl/IntuneBackupAndRestore_Next/README.md

 As of version 2.0.0, the IntuneBackupAndRestore PowerShell Module has migrated from the MSGraphFunctions PowerShell module to the Microsoft.Graph.Intune PowerShell module.
 Please make sure you meet the prerequisites below.

 - Connect to Microsoft Graph using the `Connect-MgGraph` PSCmdlet first.
+  - Maybe you also have to define the permissions scope: `Connect-MgGraph -Scopes "DeviceManagementConfiguration.Read.All"`
 - Make sure to import the IntuneBackupAndRestore PowerShell module before using it with the `Import-Module IntuneBackupAndRestore` cmdlet.

 ## Features